pmndrs/component-material/README.md

   return (
     <ComponentMaterial
       uniforms={{ color: { value: color, type: 'vec3' } }}
-      color={color} // color uniform will have the value of myColorProp />
+      color={color} // color uniform will have the value of the color prop />
 ```